karlgluck/tcltools/README.md

 }
 ```

-Because of how the @assume function works, it is best to contain your entire application within a single "main" function that only returns when the application exits, and exits only by returning (rather than via 'exit' or similar mechanisms).
+Because of how the `@assume` function works, it is best to contain your entire application within a single *main* function that only returns when the application exits, and exits only by returning (rather than via `exit` or similar mechanisms).

 [@confirm](./1.0/src/confirm.tcl)